-The trusted contact rule was established by FINRA (The Financial Industry Regulatory Authority) in 2018 to help combat the burgeoning incidence of financial abuse.
+The trusted contact rule was established by FINRA (The Financial Industry Regulatory Authority) in 2018 to combat the burgeoning incidence of financial abuse.
 Prior to the rule, a financial institution’s hands were effectively tied if it observed any suspicious activity; privacy restrictions and liability issues prevented it from reaching out to family members.
 This gave bad actors plenty of time to fly under the radar and deplete accounts.
 With the 2018 FINRA rule, your financial institution is now empowered to reach out to your trusted contact with its concerns, without fear of legal blowback.

 Although you are not required to provide the name of a trusted contact, it is a good idea to do so.
-It gives your financial institution an additional tool to protect you from fraud and theft, which disproportionately affect older people – so much so that The Elder Financial Protection Network calls financial fraud “The Crime of the 21st Century.”
+It gives your financial institution an additional tool to protect you from fraud and theft, which disproportionately affect older people – so much so that The Elder Financial Protection Network has deemed financial fraud “The Crime of the 21st Century.”
 According to the Consumer Financial Protection Bureau, the number of suspicious activity reports filed by financial institutions with the national Financial Crimes Enforcement Network quadrupled from 2013 to 2017, involving more than $6 billion in losses.

 Trusted Contact Not The Same As Agent Under Durable Power of Attorney